ardytstrn/yakut/docs/03-user-guide/03-core-concepts.md

   - IP addresses, hostnames, MAC addresses
   - Operating system details
   - Open ports and running services (with versions)
-  - Discovered vulnerabilities (linked from modules or manual entry)
+  - Discovered vulnerabilities (linked from capabilities or manual entry)
   - Associated loot and credentials
   - User notes and tags
-- **Purpose:** Centralizes all information about your targets, making it easy to query, correlate data and select targets for module execution.
+- **Purpose:** Centralizes all information about your targets, making it easy to query, correlate data and select targets for capability execution.
 - **Key Operations:** Adding, listing, viewing details, updating, deleting, tagging and managing services/vulnerabilities associated with targets.

-## 3. Modules
+## 3. Capabilities

-- **Definition:** Modules are the heart of Yakut's functionality.
-They are self-contained pieces of Ruby code designed to perform specific tasks within the penetration testing lifecycle.
+- **Definition:** Capabilities are the active, functional heart of Yakut.
+They are self-contained units of Ruby code designed to perform specific, well-defined tasks across the entire offensive security lifecycle.
 - **Purpose:** To provide reusable components for scanning, exploitation, post-exploitation, payload delivery, etc.
 - **Types:** `Exploit`, `Intel`, `Recon`, `Delivery`, `Post`, `Payload`, `Encoder`, `Cloud`, `AISec` (experimental)